Show your skoolie and sell some handmade goods!

 - The option for skoolie owners to sell their art or hand made goods

-- Create an after hours environment where we can all be a tribe
+- Create an event where we can all experience that feeling of tribe or community

 As we all know, there is an enormous amount of work involved in turning a school bus into a tiny home on wheels.
 It takes waaaaaay longer than planned but there is no denying that feeling you get when a random stranger at the grocery store asks if they can see inside your bus and take a little tour.
 The wide eyed look of fascination as they see the amount of work you put into your build is worth every frustrated moment you encountered in the build process.
 At The Bus Fair I want to give you the floor to show your beautiful skoolie whether it's just getting started, halfway or "completely done".